Pumpkin chai latte tastes like a warm hug in the cooler days of autumn. It can be made healthier and for pennies a mug when you make it at home.

-1 cup butternut squash or pumpkin cooked, and drained
+- 1 tablespoon butternut squash or pumpkin cooked, and drained

-Make a small pot of tea using 2 cups of boiling water and 2 Tazo Chai Tea bags or another chai tea brand.
+- Make a small pot of tea using 2 cups of boiling water and 2 Tazo Chai Tea bags or make black tea and add this spice mix.
 This is a black chai tea.
-If you prefer a tea without caffeine rooiboos chai or Tulsi Chai is caffeine-free.
+If you prefer a tea without caffeine rooiboos chai or Tulsi Chai is caffeine-free, and can be substituted for black tea in this recipe.

 Assemble the Pumpkin Chai Latte as follows:

-Place 2 tsp. of the pumpkin spice puree in the bottom of a mug.
+- Place 1 tablespoon of the pumpkin spice puree in the bottom of each of 2 mugs.

-Add 1/2 cup of strong chai tea.
+- Add 1/2 cup of strong chai tea to each mug.
 Stir to mix the pumpkin puree with the tea.

-Top the mug with as much frothed milk as your mug will hold.
+- Top each mug with as much frothed milk as the mug will hold.
 Stir lightly.